Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons22.md

 - 🚧 WARNING

 >> Converting the current ETH gas cost to USD, we see that when ETH is priced at 3000 USD, defining MINIMUM_USD as a constant costs 9 USD, nearly 1 USD more than its public equivalent.

+## Immutable
+- While `constant` variables are for values known at `compile time`, `immutable` can be used for variables set at `deployment time` that will not change.
+The naming convention for immutable variables is to add the prefix i_ to the variable name (e.g., i_owner).
+- Comparing gas usage after making owner an immutable variable, we observe similar gas savings to the constant keyword.